jbarndt/fcbh-dataset-io/README.md

     - Vessel: Text
     - Excel:

 **src_language** - The ISO 639-3 code of the source language that was translated.
-This datum is placed here, because some passages might be translated from different languages, such as: Hebrew, Greek, Aramaic, Latin, or English.
+This datum is placed here, because some passages might be translated from different languages, such as: Hebrew, Greek, Aramic, Latin, or English.
 This data item is only needed if src_word is provided.

 **src_word** - It is not clear that it will be possible to collect this data item.
-But, if it is possible, this would be the word in Hebrew, Greek, Aramaic, Latin, English, or some other language that was translated to the data item stored in *word*.
+But, if it is possible, this would be the word in Hebrew, Greek, Aramic, Latin, English, or some other language that was translated to the data item stored in *word*.
 Both the word or the src_word could be multiple words if that was needed to correctly align their meaning.

 **word_begin_ts** - The timestamp for the start of a word in an audio script segment.
     - Aeneas module